menu

 Overview

 Cape May Point is a tiny coastal borough (i.e. on the ocean, a bay, or inlet) located in the state of New Jersey.
-With a population of 301 people and just one neighborhood, Cape May Point is the 513th largest community in New Jersey.
-Much of the housing stock in Cape May Point was built prior to World War II, making it one of the older and more historic boroughs in the country.
+With a population of 299 people and just one neighborhood, Cape May Point is the 513th largest community in New Jersey.
+Cape May Point has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Cape May Point home prices are not only among the most expensive in New Jersey, but Cape May Point real estate also consistently ranks among the most expensive in America.